The European Union in the 21st Century

 SPEA 1st Summer session

 A four credit hour summer study abroad program in Europe will focus on the opportunities and challenges faced by the evolving European Union and its member states.
-The course, first instituted in 1991, is co-sponsored by West European Studies and the European Union Center, The School of Public and Environmental Affairs, the Russian and East European Institute, the College of Arts and Sciences, and the Institute for Development Strategies.
+The course, first instituted in 1991, is co-sponsored by the Institute for European Studies and the European Union Center, The School of Public and Environmental Affairs, the Russian and East European Institute, the College of Arts and Sciences, and the Institute for Development Strategies.
 Seminars will be conducted at the École Nationale d'Administration (ÉNA), in Paris.
 The course prepares students for advanced studies or professional careers in the international arena.
 Students benefit from hands-on experience with real policy issues in seminars with high-profile public and private executives, policy makers, and faculty.

 - Historical Development of the European Union